Lucy Nettlefold: Bebb v. The Law Society

 In 1913, Nettlefold and three other women started an unsuccessful legal action requesting that the Law Society should be compelled to admit women to its preliminary examinations.
 The three other women were Maud Crofts, Karin Costelloe, who became a psychoanalyst, and Gwyneth Bebb.

 Her friend Bebb became the named party for, Bebb v.
 The Law Society represented by Stanley Buckmaster KC and R. A. Wright.
 The test case was heard in the Chancery Division in July 1913 by a hostile judge Mr Justice Joyce.
 The Solicitors Act 1843 included the sentence, 'every Word importing the Masculine Gender only shall extend and be applied to a Female as well as a Male'.
 The judge ruled that women had no precedent and therefore he could not authorise the first.

 The decision was upheld in the Court of Appeal in December 1913, heard by the Master of the Rolls Lord Cozens-Hardy, Lord Justice Swinfen Eady and Lord Justice Phillimore (included in the law reports in 1914).

 The press was mostly in favour, and the case helped the campaign for women's admission to the legal profession in Britain.
 The passage of the Sex Disqualification (Removal) Act 1919 allowed women to be lawyers.
-Bebb was expected to be the first Brititish woman lawyer but she died giving birth to her second child.
+Bebb was expected to be the first British woman lawyer but she died giving birth to her second child.
 Nettlefold abandoned a career in law after World War I and became a director of Nettlefold & Sons; in 1924, she and her brother became joint managing directors and served until 1945.
 Of the four who had contested the legal case only Maud Crofts succeeded in becoming a lawyer.
 Nettlefold left law, Costelloe became a psychoanalyst, Bedd died, but Crofts became the first woman lawyer and a partner in the law firm of Crofts, Ingram and Wyatt & Co.